georgringer/news/Documentation/AdministratorManual/Templates/Start/Index.rst

 Changing & editing templates
 ============================
-EXT:news is using fluid as template engine.
-If you are used to fluid already, you might skip this section.
+EXT:news is using Fluid as template engine.
+If you are used to Fluid already, you might skip this section.

-This documentation won't bring you all information about fluid but only the most important things you need for using it.
+This documentation won't bring you all information about Fluid but only the most important things you need for using it.
 You can get more information in books like the one of `Jochen Rau und Sebastian Kurfürst <http://www.amazon.de/Zukunftssichere-TYPO3-Extensions-mit-